shaquille-hall/se577-train-system/README.md

 ## Authentication

-Included already is authentication using GitHub or Google.
+Included already is authentication using GitHub.
 For more info on how this works see [here](https://spring.io/guides/tutorials/spring-boot-oauth2/).
 You will have to add a new app to your GitHub account before you can run this application.

 > To use GitHub’s OAuth 2.0 authentication system for login, you must first [Add a new GitHub app](https://github.com/settings/developers).
 >